offendingcommit/valdris/Factions & Organizations/Academy of Dual Mysteries.md

 # The Academy of Dual Mysteries

-*"Where Magic Meets Mechanism, Knowledge Illuminates Truth"* — Academy Charter, inscribed in both arcane runes and [[Architect Ruins|Architect]] harmonic script
+*"Where Magic Meets Mechanism, Knowledge Illuminates Truth"* — Academy Charter, inscribed in both arcane runes and [Architect](Architect%20Ruins.md) harmonic script

 ---

 ## Overview

-The **Academy of Dual Mysteries** stands as [[Valdris]]'s premier institution of higher learning, uniquely focused on understanding the intersection between magical arts and [[Architect Ruins|Architect]] technology.
+The **Academy of Dual Mysteries** stands as [Valdris](Valdris.md)'s premier institution of higher learning, uniquely focused on understanding the intersection between magical arts and [Architect](Architect%20Ruins.md) technology.
 Founded 312 years ago in response to growing evidence that these two forces were not mutually exclusive, the Academy has evolved into a beacon of scholarly neutrality in an increasingly polarized world.

-Located in the independent city of [[Millbrook]], the Academy maintains careful political neutrality while pursuing its twin mandates: advancing academic understanding of both magical and technological phenomena, and training scholars capable of bridging the gap between these seemingly incompatible fields.
-Its ivory towers and brass laboratories house some of [[Valdris]]'s greatest minds, working to unravel mysteries that have puzzled humanity since the [[Timeline|Great Silence]].
+Located in the independent city of [Millbrook](Millbrook.md), the Academy maintains careful political neutrality while pursuing its twin mandates: advancing academic understanding of both magical and technological phenomena, and training scholars capable of bridging the gap between these seemingly incompatible fields.
+Its ivory towers and brass laboratories house some of [Valdris](Valdris.md)'s greatest minds, working to unravel mysteries that have puzzled humanity since the [Great Silence](Timeline.md).

-The [[Timeline|Recent Awakening]] has thrust the Academy into unprecedented prominence as the only institution equipped to study the magical-technological interactions now manifesting in ruins across the continent.
+The [Recent Awakening](Timeline.md) has thrust the Academy into unprecedented prominence as the only institution equipped to study the magical-technological interactions now manifesting in ruins across the continent.
 Scholars from every political system seek Academy expertise, even as the institution struggles to maintain its neutrality amid growing external pressures.

 ---